- Safety and Health Topics

-Workers in industries where beryllium is processed may be exposed to beryllium by inhaling or contacting beryllium in the air or on surfaces.
+Workers in industries where beryllium is present may be exposed to beryllium by inhaling or contacting beryllium in the air or on surfaces.
 Inhaling or contacting beryllium can cause an immune response that results in an individual becoming sensitized to beryllium.
-Individuals with beryllium sensitization can develop a debilitating disease of the lungs called chronic beryllium disease (CBD) if they inhale airborne beryllium after becoming sensitized.
+Individuals with beryllium sensitization are at risk for developing a debilitating disease of the lungs called chronic beryllium disease (CBD) if they inhale airborne beryllium after becoming sensitized.
 Beryllium-exposed workers may also develop other adverse health effects such as acute beryllium disease, and lung cancer.
-See the Health Effects section of the Notice of Proposed Rulemaking (NPRM) for beryllium for more information.
+See the Health Effects section in the preamble of the Beryllium Final Rule for more information.

 What is OSHA doing to protect workers from exposure to beryllium?